 - Have to be eligible to work all over the US (like to travel?).

 - Excellent English language skills (multiple languages an asset) or so cute no one notices you’re working on it.

 - Ability to make lesson plans (cheat sheet).

 - Own a reliable vehicle.
 Yes, your ’87 Volkswagen counts.

-- Be able to use a laptop & PowerPoint (yes, we are serious).
+- Be able to use a laptop & PowerPoint (or Keynote) and yes, we are serious.